Suigetsu/Valgrind_1337/README.md

 Go to the Managed Softwar Center and download Docker from there.
 ![MSC](https://i.imgur.com/TjmwlqF.png)

+## Clear Docker Cache if you're using 42/1337 sessions
 Before launching Docker, we need to make sure it's Caches folder stored in `goinfre` folder.
+This way you won't go out of storage.
 To do that, use the script docker_cache_script.sh.

 Now you can launch Docker.
 Wait until the program says that it's running

 ![runningdocker](https://i.imgur.com/vppdEwm.png)